BananaAccounting/General/OfficeAdd-ins/ExcelAddIns/README.md

     ![Banana Add-in](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_add_in.png)

     d.
-Clic on the "Update list" button to update the list with all the opened Banana documents
+Click on the "Update list" button to update the list with all the opened Banana documents

     e.
 Select one file from the list